 Tim Hall, Ph.D., Founder and Lead Consultant

-In my last blog, I detailed the guidelines found in A Teacher’s Guide to Religion in Public Schools, written and edited by Charles Haynes, which an educator should follow to bring religion into the classroom.
+In my past blogs, I detailed the guidelines found in A Teacher’s Guide to Religion in Public Schools, written and edited by Charles Haynes, which an educator should follow to bring religion into the classroom.
 These guidelines are as follows:

 - Teachers should be academic, not devotional in their treatment of all religions.